 1. Core.
-Communication and Microteaching: Techniques and problems of communication, the development of teaching skills by peer-group microteaching.
+Communication and Microteaching: Techniques and problems of communication, the development of teaching skills by peergroup microteaching.
 Classroom Issues and Strategies: Classroom strategies relating to concerns such as mixed ability groups, streaming, individualized instruction, children with special needs (eg handicapped, talented, immigrant, Aboriginal children), language in learning, discipline and class control.
 Assessment and Measurement: including test planning, standardized tests, marking and reporting, essay-type tests, scaling of test scores, uses and effects of assessment.
 Classroom and Community: including topics such as the primary school, the teacher in the school community, teachers and parents, legal responsibilities and rights, transition, unemployment, leisure, support facilities.
 2. Special Methods.
-Students elect two single method subject.
+Students elect two single method subjects or one double method subjects.